mrklingon/Kahless/README.md

 # Kahless
-Search for Klingon words from the book "Kahless"
+Search for Klingon words from the book "Kahless" and "The Final Reflection"